The-AI-Alliance/trust-safety-user-guide/README.md

 Open the URL in a browser.

+> **Tips:**
-> **Tip:** On MacOS, use CMD-click on the URL to open it in a browser.
+> 1. On MacOS, use CMD-click on the URL to open it in a browser.
+> 2. Run `make help` for a list of commands defined.

+> **WARNING:** The automatic setup of `jekyll` in the `Makefile` has only been tested on MacOS.
+If you encounter problems on other platforms, please [post an issue](https://github.com/The-AI-Alliance/trust-safety-user-guide/issues) to get help, or if you can fix the issue, a [pull request](https://github.com/The-AI-Alliance/trust-safety-user-guide/pulls) (PR) is always welcome :nerd_face:.
+(More details on PRs below.)

 ## Contributing New or Improved Content

-What gets displayed by GitHub Pages is the customized Markdown files in the `doc` directory.
+What gets displayed by GitHub Pages is the customized Markdown files in the `docs` directory.
 If you need to create a new page, copy an existing page to get the correct "header" information, then edit as needed.

 Here are some things you should know.